Suffering from Norovirus on a Cruise Ship? Call Cruise Ship Injury Lawyer Madeleine Q. Mannello Today!

 • An outbreak on the Norwegian Star during which 130 passengers and 12 crew members became ill (January 2014).

-• An outbreak on the Royal Caribbean’s Explorer of the Seas which infected more than 600 people and forced the ship to return to port two days early.
-Sick passengers reported feeling completely incapacitated and becoming distraught when they saw the hundreds of other sick people in the infirmary.
+• An outbreak on the Royal Caribbean’s Explorer of the Seas infected more than 600 people and forced the ship to return to port two days early.
+Sick passengers reported feeling completely incapacitated and becoming distraught when they saw the hundreds of other ill people in the infirmary.
 The incident is reportedly one of the worst in the last 20 years (January 2014).

 Contracted Norovirus?
 Work with a Cruise Ship Injury Lawyer

-The lawyers at Law Office of Andrew Winston have been practicing maritime law and handling cruise ship injury and illness cases for over 70 years collectively, and they can help you get the compensation you deserve, whether you were a passenger whose vacation was ruined or a crew member who was exposed to unsanitary conditions.
-Do not wait until your statute of limitations has passed—contact The Law Office of Andrew Winston today.
-You can schedule a free consultation by calling The Law Office of Andrew Winston by calling us at 954-606-6606, or toll-free at 866-306-9606 or by filling out a convenient online case review form.
+The lawyers at the Law Office of Andrew Winston have been practicing maritime law and handling cruise ship injury and illness cases collectively for many years.
+They can help you get the compensation you deserve, whether you were a passenger whose vacation was ruined or a crew member exposed to unsanitary conditions.
+Do not wait until your statute of limitations has passed—contact the Mannello Law Group today.
+You can schedule a free consultation by calling the Mannello Law Group at 954-606-6606 or toll-free at 866-306-9606 or by filling out a convenient online case review form.